stdevPavelmc/DHT11_Python_OPi.GPIO/README.md

-# DHT11 Python library
+# DHT11 Python library tuned to be used with the OPi.GPIO lib for Orange Pi SBC

-This simple class can be used for reading temperature and humidity values from DHT11 sensor on Raspberry Pi.
+This simple class can be used for reading temperature and humidity values from DHT11 sensor on any of the supported SBC that works with the Orange Pi Boards and OPi.GPIO lib

 # Installation